shuoros/car-vs-truck-classification/README.md

 }
 ```

-The model is a pretrained ResNet50 with a .5 Dropout and 6 Linear layers that each one has a .2 Dropout as fc **(fully connected layer)** for top of the model.
+The model is a pretrained ResNet50 with 6 Linear layers that each one has a .2 Dropout as fc **(fully connected layer)** for top of the model.

 I used `CrossEntropyLoss()` for criterion and `SGD` optimizer for optimizition.
 ```python